 Another potential connection between alcohol use and intimate partner violence also concerns personality characteristics of the abuser.
 For instance, people who are already predisposed to violent behavior — even without alcohol — may be more likely to be a substance abuser.
 In particular, children who have grown up in households in which domestic violence and alcohol have gone hand-in-hand may be at greater risk of becoming “an abuser and/or a substance abuser” later in life, according to the University of Minnesota.

 Alcohol Abuse Among Domestic Violence Victims

 Another correlation between alcohol and domestic violence concerns the victim’s substance abuse issues.
 Although we often think about alcohol abuse in connection with the abuser, according to a fact sheet from the addiction treatment center Futures, both parties in a situation marked by domestic violence frequently use alcohol.

 When a victim abuses alcohol, it can intensify the violence or can make it worse in certain cases.
 For example, alcohol abuse can make it more difficult for a victim to properly assess the situation and to get out before the violence occurs.
 In addition, the victim may avoid reporting incidents of domestic violence out of fear or concern that she or he will not be taken seriously as a result of substance abuse.
 And in some cases, victims begin using alcohol in an attempt to grapple with the emotional repercussions of the violence.

-Contact a Charlotte Domestic Violence Attorney
+Contact a Raleigh Domestic Violence Attorney

-If you or someone you care about is in a relationship involving domestic violence, it is important to seek help from an experienced Charlotte domestic violence lawyer.
+If you or someone you care about is in a relationship involving domestic violence, it is important to seek help from an experienced Raleigh domestic violence lawyer.
 An advocate at our firm can help you to understand your rights and can discuss your options for staying safe.
 Contact Charles R. Ullman & Associates today to learn more about how we can assist you.